 The driver needs to know proximity of the hazard in order to be able to make a timely and appropriate response.
-Therefore, the high-priority warning signal should be quickly and easily understood.
+Therefore, the high-priority warning signal needs to be quickly and easily understood.
 Systems may also suggest the required avoidance response.
 Current technical limitations, and concerns over legal responsibilities, leave the decision how to respond with the driver.

-High-priority warnings occur in critical situations and should be infrequent under normal driving conditions.
-Consequently, such warnings should be effective without in-depth training.
+High-priority warnings occur in critical situations and will be infrequent under normal driving conditions.
+Consequently, such warnings need to be effective without in-depth Deleted: should training.